 Facing similar issues, great designers know that the logos they create need to not only be catchy and unique, but that they also need to be adaptable for use in other mediums.
 Major food and car manufactures, fashion labels, TV stations frequently implement their logos on other items, which not only promote their company but for sure add to the budget.

-Yet, above anything else, the best logos are the ones which are timeless.
+Yet, above anything else, the best logos are the ones which are timeless, iconic.
 Many of them share the similar use of clean lines, symmetry, structure, and neutrality.

 As time passes, the most successful logos no longer stand only as the symbol of the brand but become design icons.
 The following ten logos we have chosen for you, for sure emphasize this idea.

 All images used for illustrative purposes only.
 Featured image: I Heart NY Logo, design by Milton Glaser